scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 also be brought to bear on these and other problems across the aerospace industry.

-As a general purpose astrodynamic platform, MONTE has a lot to offer.
-It provides a solid foundation of core systems that can be used to quickly define an aerospace problem.
+MONTE provides a solid foundation of core systems that make it attractive as a general purpose astrodynamic platform.
 These include models for trajectories and trajectory queries, coordinate frames and rotations, high-precision time, astrodynamic event searches, numerical integrators, configurable optimizers, and many more.
 By starting with MONTE, a user can focus on solving the actual problem at hand, and